millinon/jump.wtf/README.md

 The rest of the resources needed for the site are arranged into a few directories:

 * `www/blackhole/`: A trapdoor for bad bots
+* `www/include/`: Hack files that are not web-facing
-* `www/config/`: Configuration information needed at runtime
+* `www/include/config/`: Configuration information needed at runtime
 * `www/htdocs/`: static HTML resources (JS / CSS)
 * `www/uploads/`: Temporary storage for uploaded files